A History of Giving

 Madison's growing population in the early 1900's created a need for more hospital beds, and Methodist Hospital expanded services with a new building in 1927.
 Local entrepreneur, William D. Curtis was a leading fundraiser for the project as well as financial supporter.
 He created a trust for the construction and ongoing operations of Methodist Hospital in the amount of $50,000.

 In the decades that followed, generous philanthropic support helped to build quality health care for our community.
 In 1987, Madison General and Methodist hospitals merged to form Meriter Health Services.
-Today, Meriter continues to raise, invest and steward gifts to ensure quality patient care, change lives and make our community a healthier place to live.
+Today, Meriter continues to raise, invest and steward gifts to ensure quality patient care.